markfairbanks/tidytable/README.md

 #> 3: 2 2 b c
 ```

-These two approaches can be combined:
+These two approaches can be combined in one call:

 ``` r
 example_dt <- data.table(double_col1 = c(1.0,1.0,1.0),